Grenoble Auvergne-rhone-alpes, France Travel Guide

 Look for hotels or tour operators with environmental certifications like Green Key (Ecobnb).

-Support companies that prioritize environmental responsibility.
+Support companies that make environmental issues a priority responsibility.
 G Adventures is one such operator.